 HIST 282 - History Matters II: Historical Research (3)

 Students will learn and practice the skills of original historical research—from developing research questions, identifying and analyzing primary and secondary sources, and writing research papers on a specific theme.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HIST 281, or consent of department chair.